 Municipal sewer service is available to serve the project from the Freedom County Sanitation District.
 The Freedom County Sanitation District will reserve sewer service availability for the proposed project upon completion of an approved preliminary sewer design.
 The proposed location of on site sewer lateral(s), clean-out(s), and connections(s) to existing public sewer must be shown on the plot plan.
-The County DPW and Sanitation District approval must be obtained for an engineered sewer improvement plan, showing on site and off-site sewers needed to provide service to each lot or unit proposed, before sewer connection permits can be issued.
+The County DPW and Sanitation District approval must be obtained for an engineered sewer improvement plan, showing on site and off-site sewers, including the private pump station with emergency generator, needed to provide service to each lot or unit proposed, before sewer connection permits can be issued.
 The improvement plan must conform to the County's Design Criteria, and must also show any roads and easements.
 Existing and proposed easements must be shown on any required Final Map.
-Sewer service connections must be made to man hole 99 in Minto Road.
+Sewer service connections must be made to manhole 99 in Minto Road.
 Sewers must be installed on the centerline of the roadway.
 Sewer lines cannot be installed through wetland and/or riparian areas.